Table of Contents

 Let’s start by pointing out what can be beneficial about this dietary lifestyle.

 Second, although meats are calorically dense, most people who follow this diet tend to eat less overall.
-Realistically, that’s because there are so few foods to choose from.
-This means fewer calories each day which is a possible benefit if your goal is to lose weight.
+Realistically, that’s because there are so few foods to choose from, which means fewer calories each day.
+If you consume fewer calories, you lose weight.

 How the carnivore diet gained popularity